Love in Its Rawest Form: a brief look at the work and life of poet Forugh Farrokhzad

 August 26, 2020

 I recently discovered that repeating a passage from a book in my head can help me fall asleep, distracting my brain so my body can shut down.
 The passage isn’t always the same, but the author is.
-Others would do, but her collection of poems sat on my bedside table since the first time I tried it.
+Other authors would do, but her collection of poems has been sitting on my bedside table since the first time I tried it.”

 By this time I was already in love with Forugh Farrokhzad’s work, but this functional quality seemed to come about by accident, suddenly realising that her words, both in rhythm and subject, have a calming effect on me.
 Her history drew me to the work in the first place, and to my delight her poems reflect how she is described by the people who have written about her.
 Radical, beautiful, sardonic, lyrical; contemplative about life and hurt by it, and combative about her place as a woman in Iranian society.

 Farrokhzad was an urbanite, born in Tehran in 1935.
 She was precocious, reading whatever she could, and was determined to compete with her brothers, or the boys from her neighbourhood, wherever her family settled.
 Married at 16, her husband was progressive enough to encourage her obvious poetic talent.
 The marriage wouldn’t last, but her formative years benefited from this relatively unusual relationship; it was not only creative freedom she experienced, but emancipation from Iran’s corporeal oppression of women.

 Sholeh Wolpé (one of her translators, please see reference at the bottom) describes how, during her marriage, Farrokhzad began wearing “revealing” clothing, garnering disapproval from the local men.
 Wolpé says, “Forugh is pushing the limits as she will continue to do throughout her brief but eventful life.”